 7 Tips for Shipping a Large Area Rug

 To avoid experiencing the difficulties encountered by Dexter in the shipping of a large area rug, follow these tips.
-Since 1989, Transit Systems, Inc. has helped residential and commercial customers safely ship furniture of all kinds, and we specialize in preparation and shipping of rugs.
+Since 1989, Transit Systems, Inc. has helped residential and commercial customers safely ship furniture of all kinds, and we specialize in the preparation and shipping of rugs.
 Here's how to ship a rug:

 - The first step in preparing your area rug for shipment is to give it a thorough, deep cleaning.
 Make sure the rug is completely dry before proceeding.